Ana Maria Filip

-Ana Maria Filip (born Ana Maria Căta-Chițiga; 20 June 1989) is a Romanian-born French professional basketball player who plays as a center for Tango Bourges Basket and the French national team.
+Ana Maria Filip (20 June 1989) is a Romanian-born French professional basketball player who plays as a center for Tango Bourges Basket and the French national team.
 She participated at the 2014 FIBA World Championship and at the 2015 EuroBasket.

 In June 2019, she was selected in the French 3x3 team that finished third in the world championship, and then was European champion.
 She was named best player of this competition.
 She qualified for the 2020 Summer Olympics.